 Like you, weâ€™ve always been fascinated with nature.
 Even the weird stuff.
 Especially the weird stuff!
 Be it bugs or snakes or fungi, weâ€™ve always felt a strong desire to explore and better understand the natural world around us.

-One day, a friend started telling me about how to grow mushrooms in your backyard.
-I had never really thought about this before.
+One day, a friend told me about growing mushrooms in his backyard.
+It seemed bizarre.
+Iâ€™d never really thought about this before.

 "Really?
 You can cultivate them outside on your property?
 Like plants?"

 I had to try it.
 Soon I was documenting all my successes and failures, purchasing spawn, and making cheap flow hoods.